tumininucodes/tumininucodes/README.md

 # Hi there!

 I am a software engineer and I build android apps.
 I also write Python, Kotlin, and Java
-\nMy free time is dedicated to eating bugs 🐞 and I love reading
+\ My free time is dedicated to eating bugs 🐞 and I love reading
-\The tech world inspires me greatly and fuels me to make great impact
+\ The tech world inspires me greatly and fuels me to make great impact

 ## 💌 Find me on internet places